how to fix dimples in resin cover

 how to fix dimples in resin

 Properly executed, this technique can significantly improve the appearance of cured resin projects.
-This can be done to fix different projects like tables or fixing dimples in countertops.
+You can use this method to fix different things like tables or fixing dimples in countertops.

 See our guides: how to sand resin & how to polish resin